 This place is definitely worth a visit and will spark your kids’ imaginations.
 One of the highlights of our visit was when one of the employees who was dressed in World War I regalia talked about the planes and uniforms IN CHARACTER.
 Talk about making history come to life for kids!
 It was a great San Diego museum!

-The Natural History Museum was another place our kids voted to see based on our Go San Diego cards.
-Also located in Balboa Park, the Natural History Museum is a beautiful and fascinating place for families to visit.
+Affectionately known as the Nat, the San Diego Natural History Museum was another place our kids voted to see based on our Go San Diego cards.
+Located in Balboa Park, the Natural History Museum is a beautiful and fascinating place for families to visit.
 Have you ever seen a giant sloth?
 Or a woolly mammoth?
-You’ll see their fossils and much more at the Natural History Museum.
+You’ll see their fossils and much more at the Nat.
 Be sure to check their website for information about special traveling exhibits and programs for kids.

-Coronado is a fun little side trip from downtown, and we went to just explore and drive across the amazing bridge that takes you there.
-But, there is plenty to do besides checking out the beaches to keep families busy there for a day or two.
-You’ll find lots of history, art, and culture on this “island,” such as the incredible Hotel Del Coronado, and the Cabrillo National Monument.
-This monument celebrates Juan Rodriguez Cabrillo, the first European to set foot on what is now the West Coast of the United States in 1542.
+Coronado is a fun little side trip from downtown, and we went just explore and drive across the amazing bridge that takes you there.
+There is plenty to do like lots of history, art, and culture along with boutique shopping, candy shops, and the incredible Hotel Del Coronado.

 One of the first things we did upon landing in San Diego and renting our car was to take a drive north of town to the city of La Jolla.
 This gorgeous city on the coast is home to a colony of sea lions that can be seen (and heard!) from various viewpoints at La Jolla Cove.

 We spent some time exploring the coast, checking out the tidepools, and watching the sea lions.
 Afterwards, we strolled along the beach, explored, and found a bite of lunch before heading back to our hotel in San Diego.
 It is well worth the short drive to experience what La Jolla has to offer.